teracyhq/dev/docs/php_dev_guide.rst

     $ echo "  phpinfo();" >> info.php
     $ echo "?>" >> info.php

-After the command lines above, we should have the *workspace/personal/info/info.php* file with the following content:
+After the command lines above, you should have the *workspace/personal/info/info.php* file with the following content:

 ..  code-block:: php